Davidevlops/JS-DSA/graph-algorithms.md

-## Welcome to the Algorithm Series: Sorting Algorithms
+## Welcome to the Algorithm Series: Graph Algorithms